 There are many reasons why your company values should find their way into your hiring process.
-Striving for more diversity, higher equality, and better inclusion in your company is not only the best branding strategy you can employ, but it will invariably bring better talent to your business to take your brand to new heights.
+For example, striving for more diversity, higher equality, and better inclusion in your company is not only the best branding strategy you can employ, but it will invariably bring better talent to your business to take your brand to new heights.

 These are the values that candidates nowadays look for when applying for jobs.
 According to Monster’s report, as much as 86% of candidates care a great deal about equality, inclusion, and diversity in the modern workplace.
 This means that you need to weave these values into your hiring strategy to build your employer brand and attract the top candidates worldwide.